Ai-tensa/GUSUQ-WebUI/readme.md

 ## Installation

-1. Clone this repository:
+1. Install system dependencies:
+    - Install git, CUDA
+    - Install python and build tools
+        - Linux (Ubuntu) / WSL:
             ```bash
+            sudo apt update
+            sudo apt install build-essential python3-dev # python 3.12 for Ubuntu 24.04
+            # sudo apt install build-essential python3.13 python3.13-venv python3.13-dev # other python versions (example: python 3.13).
+Deadsnakes PPA may be needed.
+            ```

+2. Clone this repository:

+    ```bash
     git clone https://github.com/Ai-tensa/GUSUQ-WebUI.git
     cd GUSUQ-WebUI
-    python -m venv {venv_name} # Create a virtual environment (optional. other methods like conda are also fine)
+    python3 -m venv {venv_name} # Create a virtual environment (optional. other methods like conda are also fine)
     source {venv_name}/bin/activate # Activate the virtual environment (Linux/Mac)
     .\{venv_name}\Scripts\activate # Activate the virtual environment (Windows)
     ```
-2. Install the required dependencies:
+3. Install the required dependencies:
     1. Install pytorch and nunchaku according to your CUDA version and Python version from [pytorch.org](https://pytorch.org/get-started/locally/) and [nunchaku releases](https://github.com/nunchaku-tech/nunchaku).
 I tested pytorch 2.8.0 and nunchaku 1.0.2, but you can try other versions as well.

         Note:
-        If you use Linux, python 3.12 and CUDA 12.8, you can use `requirements.txt` with just uncomment (skip this step).
+        If you use Linux/WSL, python 3.12 and CUDA 12.8, you can use `requirements.txt` with just uncomment (skip this step).

         Example for CUDA 12.6 and Python 3.13:
         ```bash